Does Birds of Prey have a post-credits scene?

 Birds of Prey has a reason to stick around after the credits.
 Let's get that out of the way straight away.
 If you want to see absolutely everything the newest DC Comics adaptation has to offer, you'll want to wait right until the final moments.

-It's tradition to include a post-credits sequence, now, thanks to Marvel's many efforts in this area.
+It's tradition to include a post-credits sequence in superhero movies, now, thanks to Marvel's many efforts in this area.
 Warner's DC movies have been doing post or mid-credits scenes since Suicide Squad, and followed with similar scenes in Justice League, Aquaman and Shazam.
 Birds of Prey, then, is the latest to give us something after the movie ends.

 So unless you're dying to get out of the cinema before you get a parking ticket, it's worth sticking around and seeing what the deal is.